-Over the course of the weeklong ISC, students will have the opportunity to forge connections between their scholarly knowledge and pressing social issues; enhance their ability to develop and implement mutually beneficial projects in collaboration with community partners; explore opportunities for public scholarship and careers inside and outside the academy; and meet fellow graduate students who share a commitment to promoting social change.
+Over the course of the ISC, you will have the opportunity to connect with one another and reflect individually to develop and imagine your approaches to public scholarship.
+Students will have the opportunity to forge connections between their scholarly knowledge and pressing social issues; enhance their ability to develop and implement mutually beneficial projects in collaboration with community partners; explore opportunities for public scholarship and careers inside and outside the academy; and meet fellow graduate students who share a commitment to promoting social change.

-The Institute for Social Change aims to support students’ intellectual and professional development by helping them:
+The Institute for Social Change aims to support your professional and academic development by helping you:

-- Applying their scholarly expertise in collaboration with community partners
+- Increase confidence in applying scholarly expertise and skills to collaborate with community partners

 - Become more familiar with the resources and support available for graduate students in public scholarship at the University of Michigan and beyond